blue-yonder/tsfresh/docs/text/forecasting.rst

 The above example demonstrates the overall rolling mechanism, which creates new time series.
 Now we discuss the naming convention for such new time series:

-For identifying every subsequence, tsfresh introduces a qualifier ("shift") that shows how far the time series was shifted.
+For identifying every subsequence, tsfresh uses the time stamp of the point that will be predicted as new "id".
-Practically, the shift-qualifier indicates how long the sub-time series is.
 The above example with rolling set to 1 yields the following sub-time series:

 +-----------+------+----+----+